Refined invariants of finite-dimensional Jacobi algebras

-\end{definition} \begin{remark} By Proposition \ref{nilpProp}(2), the monodromic mixed Hodge module $\phim{\Tr(W)}\IC'_{\Msp_{\gamma}(Q)}\lvert_{\nilp}$ is obtained as a direct summand of the vanishing cycle functor applied to the intersection complex of an analytic open subspace.
-By self duality of the intersection complex and the vanishing cycles functor, there is an isomorphism
+\end{definition} For the relation between the above cohomological invariants and the motivic, or refined DT invariants studied in e.g. \cite{KS} see Appendix \ref{CoMo}. \begin{remark} Assuming that $\CC\{Q,W\}$ is finite-dimensional, by Proposition \ref{nilpProp}(2), the monodromic mixed Hodge module $\phim{\Tr(W)}\IC'_{\Msp_{\gamma}(Q)}\lvert_{\nilp}$ is a direct summand of $\phim{\Tr(W)}\IC_{U}$, for $U\subset \Msp_{\gamma}(Q)$ an analytic open subspace on which $\Tr(W)$ converges.
+By Verdier self duality of the intersection complex and the vanishing cycles functor, there is an isomorphism

 \end{remark}